Heard On The REITs - Week Ending October 6th, 2017

 - CBL & Associates (CBL) changed its name to CBL Properties to better reflect its current strategy.

-- Windstream and Uniti (UNIT) were up after Windstream asked a judge to rule that its 2015 asset transfer did not constitute a default.
+- Windstream (NASDAQ:WIN) and Uniti (UNIT) were up after Windstream asked a judge to rule that its 2015 asset transfer did not constitute a default.

 - Duke Realty (DRE) is buying properties from Bridge Development in a deal worth $700 million.
 The 10 properties that make up the first phase of the sale are half-filled, but we don’t see any issues getting them leased up quickly.